 Sex aside (I know, you got a visual there, but I was saying aside not astride) what is it about romance that makes a story feel complete?
 Do we have any philosophers out there?
 I’d love to hear your thoughts…

-I’m thrilled to launch my Hapless Heroes series of quirky romances AVAILABLE WHEREVER GOOD EBOOKS ARE SOLD.
-These gorgeous heroes are romantically challenged, but they’ll do anything to make their heroine swoon and win her heart.
+I’m thrilled to launch my Hapless Heroes series of quirky romances available exclusively on AMAZON KINDLE.
+These hunky heroes might be hopeless when it comes to romance, but they’ll do any crazy thing to make their heroine swoon and win her heart.

 Balthazar Wilson wants nothing more than to be married with children, but he can’t seem to find Miss Right.
 A visit to his widower father at the Wilson family’s historical homestead in coastal Queensland, however, quickly proves to Baz that he has more things to worry about than his own happily ever after!
 His wealthy father’s eccentric behavior could be dementia, an innocent young blonde with no past washes up on their isolated beach looking for sex, the new cleaning lady is a kleptomaniac, an Internet scammer turns up with a gun to steal Baz’s inheritance, and the local cop thinks the blonde is a killer mermaid.
 When Baz’s ex–colleague Wynne Malone arrives to charm him, Baz isn’t sure if he wants to kiss her or have a mental breakdown.

 Praise for Marriage and the Mermaid (a full length novel): “Louise Cusack has boldly gone where no romance writer has gone before.
 The book starts with one hero and ends with another.
 Highly recommended.
 5/5” — Romance Book Haven